 Student journalists are faced with tough questions when it comes to covering protests on their own campuses.
 In recent years, students have planned walkouts over racial injustice, LGBTQ issues, COVID policies, gun violence, and climate change while teachers have gone on strike over pay and class size, No matter what kind of protest, or the issue in question, you need to know your legal rights.
 We can help.

 Contact the Student Press Law Center with questions and check out resources we’ve compiled to help you cover events at your school and in your community.

-Q: Can our student media organization report on March for Our Lives and similar protests/gatherings even though such events may advocate disruptive tactics such as walking out of class?
+Q: Can our student media organization report on protests/gatherings even though such events may advocate disruptive tactics such as walking out of class?